 This fully online option is designed for practicing educators who wish to enrich their competency and lead to endorsement in the field of special education.
+The Individualized Area option is also available for non-certified applicants outside the K-12 system.

 PREREQUISITES.
-Teacher certification and a minimum of 18 months of verified satisfactory full-time experience in education prior to awarding of degree.
+Teacher certification as well as a minimum of 18 months of verified satisfactory full-time experience in education prior to awarding of degree.

-EDUC 501 Statistics in Research 4 EDUC 561 Introduction to Educational Leadership 4 EDUC 598 Graduate Seminar 1 RELT 566 Contemporary Issues in Christian Thought 3 SPED 510 Introduction to Special Education and Inclusive Classrooms 4
+EDUC 501 Statistics in Research 4 EDUC 561 Introduction to Educational Leadership 4 RELT 566 Issues in Religion and Culture 3 SPED 510 Introduction to Special Education and Inclusive Classrooms 4